Kansas City Chiefs vs. Las Vegas Raiders NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Kansas City has combined with its opponents to score more than 48 points in six of 12 games this season.
+- Kansas City and its opponents have gone over the current 47.5-point total in six of 12 games (50%) this season.

-- The two teams combine to average 48.1 points per game, 0.1 more than the total in this contest.
+- The combined points per game average of the two teams, 48.1, is 0.6 points above Sunday's over/under.

-- This contest's over/under is 0.4 points more than the 47.6 these two squads combine to allow per game this season.
+- The 47.6 points per game these two squads have allowed to opponents this season are 0.1 more than the 47.5 over/under in this contest.

 Chiefs stats and trends